junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Higher, and fainter," Cas suggests helpfully from inside.

 Dean follows his suggestion.
-His voice echoes between the pipe walls, the tail of the syllable colliding with the head, bumping around.
+His voice echoes between the pipe walls, the tail of the syllables colliding with the head, bumping around.
 It sounds like he's everywhere.

-Nick lifts his head, turning from his side to side, as if he's expecting someone -- or something -- coming from all the directions.
+Nick lifts his head, turning from side to side, as if he's expecting someone -- or something -- coming from all directions.

 "Now make a wind sound," Cas adds.